-In a joint COVID-19 response to the loss of jobs within the Tourism and Hospitality Sector across the Pacific, two short Microcredential courses are being offered through a partnership between the United Nations Development Programme (UNDP), United Nations Capital Development Fund (UNCDF), the Pacific Tourism Organisation (SPTO), Australia Pacific Training Coalition (APTC) and the Tourism Agencies within each participating country.
+In a joint COVID-19 response to the loss of jobs within the Tourism and Hospitality Sector across the Pacific, four short Microcredential courses are being offered through a partnership between the United Nations Development Programme (UNDP), United Nations Capital Development Fund (UNCDF), the Pacific Tourism Organisation (SPTO), Australia Pacific Training Coalition (APTC) and the Tourism Agencies within each participating country.
 These countries include Fiji, Nauru, Kiribati, Tuvalu, Vanuatu, Solomon Islands and Tonga.

 Download the Frequently Asked Questions information sheet.

-Frequently Asked Questions information sheet.
+Frequently Asked Questions Information Sheet_v2

 Our micro-credentials will help students improve their career prospects, and maintain currency in their field.

-- An introductory level of Digital Literacy
+- Introductory level of Digital Literacy

 In order to successfully complete your online studies you must have access to a device with a reliable internet connection to access APTC’s learning management system ‘My Village’.